Learning and Selfconfirming Equilibria in Network Games: Local and global externalities

-We discuss how the presence of the global externality term in the utility function changes radically the characterization of selfconfirming equilibria.
-As before, we assume that players observe their own realized payoffs.
-Yet, when global externalities are present, \emph{observability by active players does not hold} anymore.
-Inactive players have correct conjectures about the global externality, but may have correct or incorrect conjectures about the local externality.
-Active players, on the other hand, are not able to determine precisely the magnitude of the local effects with respect to the global effects.
-Given any strictly positive action $ a_{i}^{\ast }$, the confirmed conjectures condition yields $(\hat{y} _{i}-y_{i})=a_{i}^{\ast }\left( x_{i}-\hat{x}_{i}\right) $.
+We discuss how the presence of the global externality term in the utility function changes the characterization of selfconfirming equilibria.
+Although we maintain the assumption of just observable payoffs, with global externalities it is not anymore the case that active players have perfect feedback about the payoff state.
+Indeed, for all $i\in I$ and for all pairs of realized externalities $\left( x_{i},y_{i}\right) $, $v_{i}\left( 0,x_{i},y_{i}\right) =y_{i}$; thus, inactive players have correct conjectures about the global externality, but may have incorrect conjectures about the local externality.
+Active players, on the other hand, are not able to determine precisely the relative magnitude of the local effects with respect to the global effects.
+Given any strictly positive action $a_{i}^{\ast }$, the confirmed conjectures condition yields $(\hat{y}_{i}-y_{i})=a_{i}^{\ast }\left( x_{i}-\hat{x} _{i}\right) $.
 Then, in equilibrium, if agent $i$ overestimates (underestimates) the local externality, she must compensate this error by underestimating (overestimating) the global externality.
-Then, compared to the case of only local externalities, we have that: (i) active agents choose a best response to a (typically) wrong conjecture about $x$; thus, (ii) it is not possible to characterize SCE by means of Nash equilibria of the auxiliary games restricted to the active players.
+Compared to the case of only local externalities, we have that: $(i)$ active agents choose a best response to a (possibly) wrong conjecture about the payoff state; thus, $(ii)$ it is not possible to completely characterize the set of SCE's by means of Nash equilibria of the auxiliary games restricted to the active players.

-We present now a simple example showing how wrong conjectures about local and global externalities may have a big effect on equilibrium actions.
+Yet, the analysis of Section \ref{sec:local} allows to identify a subset of selfconfirming equilibria, those where agents have correct (shallow) conjectures about the global payoff state.